DeFacto-Team/Factom-Open-API/README.md

 - **Pagination, sorting, filtering** results with query params
 - **Generic factomd interface:** all factomd API requests are supported via special REST path

-## Design

-### Fetching updates

-Factom Open API does not store _all chains_ of the Factom blockchain in its local database.
-Instead, when you start working with a chain using any request (get entry of chain, get chain info, write entry into chain, etc...), the chain is fetched from Factom in the background.
-<br /><br />
-All fetched chains are stored in the local DB, and new entries are added automatically in minute 0-1 of each block.
-<br /><br />
-**This allows Factom Open API to be used immediately after installing without a long syncing period with Factom blockchain.** It is not designed for applications which require _all_ chains, blocks and entries - e.g. a Factom Explorer.

-### User's chains

-A great advantage of Factom Open API is binding chains to API users.
-This binding is stored locally in the Open API database.
-It's possible to show users _their chains_, including ones the user created and all chains that the user has worked with (write, read or search).<br /><br />
-This way an API user may create chains (giving them ExtIDs) and then search for them by ExtIDs **without worrying about possible existence of other chains with the same ExtID(s)** on the whole blockchain.

 ## API Reference

 ### Documentation